fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 }
 ```

-Next let's define the form component inside of a <i>Togglable</i> component:
+Next, let's define the form component inside of a <i>Togglable</i> component:

 ```js
 <Togglable buttonLabel="new note">